chigozieokoroafor/GV_assessment/logs.md

     d. update existing tasks
     e. delete current task

-4. task management features cannot be used by non authorized users.
+4. task management features cannot be used by non authorized users. -> done
-5. only homepage which is the base page can be viewed by unauthorized users.
+5. only homepage which is the base page can be viewed by unauthorized users. -> done
-6. Create something simple.
+6. Create something simple. -> done
 7. Write unit tests for authentication and handling tasks